ArtHitParade

 Syracuse is one of the main cities of the antique Greek world.
 The Greek process for silver coins is transferred in that city 2,500 years ago.
 The highest denomination is the decadrachm.
 The first tetradrachms of Syracuse are illustrated on the reverse by the head of the nymph Arethusa in profile and on the obverse by a quadriga with its driver and a winged victory that brings the wreath.

 Around 415 BCE the image becomes dynamic.
 Horses that were previously static are now featured in full gallop and the victory crowns the man rather than the horses.
 At the same time the prestigious models are beginning to be signed, certainly to bring a guarantee on the purity of silver.
-These assayers of the old times are quite numerous but the best pieces are the work of Kimon or Evainetos.
+These assayers of the old times are quite numerous but the best pieces are the work of Kimon and Evainetos.

 Kimon's masterpiece is a tetradrachm in high relief made between 405 and 400 BCE.
 Each side is known from two variants of dies and three of these dies are signed.
 None of these dies have been paired for another use, which confirms that this edition was for prestige.